rackerlabs/docs-cloud-databases/apidocs/rst/devguide/_build/html/_sources/api-operations/get-list-all-replicas-and-replica-source-database-instances-version-accountid-instances.txt

+This operation does not accept a request body.

-**Example List All Replicas And Replica Source Database Instances: JSON request**
+**Example List all replicas and replica source database instances: JSON request**

 .. code::